BruceWin/GDPRChallenge/README.md

 There is JavaScript on the account form that shows an alert when a legal hold is applied.
 The JavaScript also sets "Legal Hold Reason" to business required.

-The field "Retain Until" on the Account table is timezone independent to avoid any complications with time zones.